Welcome to the Premier Website for Professional Business Analysis

 A vehicle under this plan, for instance, might define its life not in years, but in terms of total miles or kilometers driving during its life.
 The depreciation expense each year would reflect the distance traveled that year as a percentage of the lifetime total.
 Similarly, other kinds of assets might schedule a life the owners define by a quantity that will be used up.
 In those cases, the depreciation percentage each year reflects the amount they deplete.

-Finding Depreciation Expenses With Microsoft Excel
+Finding Depreciation Expenses with Excel

 Yearly Depreciation Expense by Spreadsheet

-Finding the depreciation expense for one asset, each year, is merely a matter of multiplying its depreciable cost by table-given percentage for that year.
+Finding the depreciation expense for one asset, each year, is merely a matter of multiplying its depreciable cost by the table-given percentage for that year.
 Calculating total depreciation expenses can be challenging when the total involves multiple assets and schedules across several years or more.

-Consider, for instance building a spreadsheet summary of total depreciation expenses for each of five years, with the following assets and schedules:
+Consider, for instance building a spreadsheet summary of total depreciation expenses for each of the five years, with the following assets and schedules:

 • Asset-A, four-year life, SL schedule, acquired Year-1.